Aditya-Babu-Tanmoy/KAAZ-ER-ADDA/README.md

 3.  **Response Handling:** Reads the API response, parses the JSON to extract the clean text, and displays the final assignment list in the output area.

 ### Highlight
 It is the combination of Object orited programming and my Language Model(LM) trainning knowledge.
+To know more information about this project [(Read the document](https://github.com/Aditya-Babu-Tanmoy/KAAZ-ER-ADDA/blob/main/OOP_projects%20(1).pdf))